Centralia High School (Centralia, Washington): Academics

 A coffee shop and store, known as the "Tiger Hut", opened at the high school in the fall semester 2025.
 Students can participate as "employees" of the shop as part of a marketing class.
 The school partnered with a local company, Lewis County Coffee Company (LCCC), which provides supplies and products at cost; all profits go back into the endeavor or into a fund for the school's Future Business Leaders of America chapter.
 The company also helps to train students in operations of the shop, which is managed by teachers of the marketing course.
 The hut is similar to a coffee shop that opened in 2023 at W.F.
 West High School in Chehalis.

 Administration

 As of the 2022-2022 school year, the current principal of Centralia High School is Scot Embrey.
 Mr. Ahern serves as the athletic director.
 Additional assistant principals are Heather Cheek and Kelly Sneed.
 Austin Baker is the CTE Director.

 Athletics

 The mascot of Centralia High School is the Tiger.

 Centralia High School is a member of the WIAA (Washington Interscholastic Activities Association) in the 2A Evergreen Conference.

-During the Fall season the school sanctions the following sports: Cheerleading, Football, Girls' Soccer, Cross Country, Boys' Tennis, Boys' Golf, Girls' Swimming, Volleyball.
+During the Fall season the school sanctions the following sports: Cheerleading, Football, Girls' Soccer, Cross Country, Boys' Tennis, Boys' Golf, Boys' and Girls' Swimming, (Note: The boys' swim team was formed in late 2025.
+The attempt took ten years, delayed due to budgeting issues and lack of space for the team.)
+Volleyball.
 Winter season includes: Cheerleading, Wrestling, Girls' Basketball and Boys' Basketball, Vocal and Instrumental Solo and Ensemble contest.
 The Spring season includes: Baseball, Boys' Soccer, Fastpitch, Girls' Golf, Girls' Tennis and Track.